vapor/docs/docs/deploy/fly.md

 By default, Fly will roll back to the latest working version of your app if health checks fail for the new version you attempted to deploy.

-When delpoying a background worker (with Vapor Queues).
+When deploying a background worker (with Vapor Queues).
 Do not change the CMD or ENTRYPOINT in your Dockerfile; leave that as-is so the main web application starts normally.
 Instead, add a [processes] section in your fly.toml file like this:

 ```
 [processes]